Pemphigus

 Diagnosis

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
 This will include a thorough skin exam.
 Special care is given to examining the lesions.

 Tests to look for signs of an autoimmune disorder may include: